 Police Service Specialist Cadet Position Opening

 The City of Ann Arbor is hiring a full-time Police Service Specialist (PSS) Cadet in Ann Arbor, Michigan.
 This selected candidate will perform support work assisting Police Services personnel, police officers, and the Ann Arbor community, for which independent sworn police officer authority is not required.
+The Ann Arbor Police Department is expecting a high number of retirements in the next few years, and new Officers will have the opportunity to advance in rank and into specialized positions quickly.

 Job Description